dora-team/dora.dev/hugo/content/research/2024/errata.md

 **p.
 116** "Team Performanc" should be "Team Performance"

 **p.
+116** "Softwear Delivery Performance" should be "Software Delivery Performance"

+**p.
 116** The effect line connecting "AI adoption" and "Organizational Performance" is missing a label which should be "Helps".

 ### Errata in `v.2024.2`